Tag

 “Umm.” he said.
 “Just some regular fries.
 Thanks.”

-She added an order of fries then told him, “You should get into my car.
+She added an order of plain fries then told him, “You should get into my car.
 I’ll pull up to the window.”
 He did.
 Then she did.
 As they waited for their order, she kept looking at his forearms.
 They were lightly golden, kissed by the sun, well defined.
 And young.
-She wanted them holding her legs open as she swallowed a hunk of chili fries as he buried his head in her.
+She wanted them holding her legs open as she swallowed a hunk of chili fries as he buried his head between them.

 “You’re kind of wet.” he mentioned, looking at her hair.